TalhaHunter10/AUTO-WORKSHOP-SYSTEM/README.md

 4. **How do I book an appointment?**

-   - Simply create an account, navigate to the 'Book Appointment' section, provide your car details and the issue description, and submit the request.
+   - Simply create an account, navigate to the 'Book Appointment' section, provide your car details and problem description, and submit the request.

 5. **Can I edit or cancel an appointment after booking?**